georust/netcdf/README.md

     assert_eq!(data[x], x as i32);
 }

-// You can also fetch a single value from a datasets,
+// You can also fetch a single value from a dataset,
 // using a array slice to index it let first_val: i32 = var.value_at(&[5, 3]).unwrap();